-The Commission follows closely the guidance of the Financial Action Task Force (FATF), an intergovernmental body whose purpose is the development and promotion of national and international policies to combat money laundering and terrorist financing.
+The Commission closely follows the guidance of the Financial Action Task Force ("FATF"), an inter-governmental body whose purpose is the development and promotion of national and international policies to combat money laundering and terrorist financing.
 In order to meet FATF objectives, organisations are required to maintain comprehensive statistics regarding the effectiveness and efficiency of systems for combating money laundering and terrorist financing.
 The Commission particularly notes and takes record of suspicious transaction reports by the Commission or its licensees and certificate holders, the details of onsite inspections, as well as any formal requests for assistance relating to AML/CFT issues.
-During the year 320 suspicious transaction reports were submitted by eGambling licensees and certificate holders.
+During the year 1,103 suspicious transaction reports were submitted by eGambling licensees and certificate holders.

 The Commission continues to be involved in a number of initiatives aimed at raising awareness of these issues with licensees and the public.
-During 2017 these included briefing and training sessions for staff and licensees, as well as consultation with other regulatory bodies.
-The Commission's annual AML/ CFT event remains popular with licensees.
+During 2018 these included briefing and training sessions for staff and licensees, as well as consultation with other regulatory bodies.
+The Commission's annual AML/CFT event remains popular with licensees.
 It covers thematic AML/CFT topics and features an external subject matter expert who facilitates discussion and debate on global AML/CFT, bribery and trafficking issues.
 In addition, the Commission is represented at meetings of the Bailiwick's AML/CFT working groups.
-The focus of activity in 2017 has been the work necessary to prepare a National Risk Assessment for the Bailiwick.
+The focus of activity in 2018 has continued to be the work necessary to prepare a National Risk Assessment for the Bailiwick.

 All active licensees are inspected within one year of the approved start of their live operations and annually thereafter.
 All inspections incorporate a careful examination of a licensee's AML/CFT procedures using a dedicated AML/CFT inspection template to ensure that they are robust.
-Each inspection is preceded by a mystery shopping exercise testing the site from the perspective of a player.
 The on-site inspection will include reviews of player registration, payment systems, player due diligence and other controls used to prevent money laundering and to combat terrorist financing.

-THE COMMITTEE OF EXPERTS ON THE EVALUATION OF ANTI-MONEY LAUNDERING MEASURES AND THE FINANCING OF TERRORISM (MONEYVAL)
+THE COMMITTEE OF EXPERTS ON THE

+EVALUATION OF ANTI-MONEY LAUNDERING

+MEASURES AND THE FINANCING OF TERRORISM

+(MONEYVAL)

 In 2010 the Bailiwick of Guernsey was the subject of an assessment of its AML/CFT regime and its compliance with the FATF Recommendations which was conducted by the International Monetary Fund (IMF).
 Following a request made by the United Kingdom, the Bailiwick of Guernsey (along with the other Crown Dependencies) joined MONEYVAL, a body of the Council of Europe, in 2012.
 Future assessments of the Bailiwick's AML/CFT regime will be undertaken by MONEYVAL.
 In 2013, MONEYVAL performed a Follow Up Review to examine progress made in relation to the implementation of the IMF's 2010 Core Recommendations.
 A further review took place in 2014 which was reported back to MONEYVAL at its 48th Plenary in Strasbourg in September, 2015.
 The findings of this were made public in January, 2016.
 MONEYVAL's findings that the Bailiwick's eGambling sector is highly compliant and that the Commission's regime is both effective and robust reflects our continuing commitment to meeting international standards and preventing money laundering and the funding of terrorism.
-The Commission is currently part of the Bailiwick wide working group tasked with implementing the new FATF recommendations and during 2017 participated in the work necessary for the Bailiwick to prepare its National Risk Assessment (NRA).
-Work on the Bailiwick's NRA is continuing into 2018.
+The Commission is currently part of the Bailiwick wide working group tasked with implementing the new FATF recommendations and since 2016 participated in the work necessary for the Bailiwick to prepare its National Risk Assessment (NRA).
+Work on the Bailiwick's NRA continued in 2018.
+It is expected that publication of the NRA will take place in 2019.